LEVISHAWN/graduation-mosaic-app/README.frontend-integration.md

 Notes and caveats:
  - The backend tries to call existing `utils.mosaic.generate_mosaic`.
 That function may use Streamlit utilities (progress bars) — if it relies on Streamlit it might error when called from Flask.
 In that case the endpoint will return a clear error and you can call the mosaic generation from the Streamlit UI (pages) instead.
  - Uploaded photos are stored at `data/photos` and generated mosaic is written to `data/mosaic.jpg` when server-side generation succeeds.

+PWA and Deployment notes:

+- A basic web manifest and icons have been added at `frontend/public/manifest.webmanifest` and `frontend/public/icons/` to enable mobile installability.
+- To complete PWA support and generate a service worker we recommend installing `vite-plugin-pwa` in the frontend and configuring it in `vite.config.js`.
+This requires `npm install` to succeed in your environment (network access to registry.npmjs.org).
+If your network blocks npm, you can still deploy the built `frontend/dist` as a static site and the static manifest/icons will allow basic add-to-home-screen flows on many platforms.
+- For Vercel: a `vercel.json` file is included to build the frontend and serve the SPA.
+Ensure the project is configured with the frontend as the build target and that the build command `npm run build` runs successfully in `frontend`.
+If you still see 404s on Vercel, set the Output Directory to `frontend/dist` and add a rewrite to `index.html` (already set in vercel.json).